cis-ds/rcis/README.md

 # rcfss

-Functions and datasets relevant for Computing for the Social Sciences
+Functions and datasets relevant for [Computing for the Social Sciences](https://cfss.uchicago.edu).